 Assembling the Module

-The board ships with high quality selectively plated male headers that are hard to find.
+The board ships with high quality selectively plated male headers that are hard to find or they are preassembled onto the module if you order it that way. .
 They have gold plating on the contact portion of the leg while the solder pins are tin plated for easiest soldering.

 To ensure good alignment during soldering first insert the loose headers into a solderless breadboard.
 The board can then be placed on top of the headers and easily soldered in place.